Robert-H-Leonard/data-marketplace/README.md

 3. Run app `yarn start` or `npm run start`.

-## Frontend
-We use vercel to deploy our front end.
-Whenever there is a change to master it will trigger a deployment to our apps public url.

-When adding new merge request vercel will create preview deployments for each merge request so we can test everything before merging to master.

 ## Backend
 - `JobRequest.sol`: Smart contract that acts as a data store for the app + an oracle client to validate node operator jobs.